MarthaPapad/Numerical-Analysis/README.md

 # Numerical-Analysis
-Numerical analysis projects in MATLAB
+This repository is dedicated to the Numerical Analysis course within the master's program in Computational Physics at Aristotle University of Thessaloniki.